World War II Bay Transfer.

 Echoes of the Bay Streetcar would sound now and again.
 The TTC seriously considered reconversion back to streetcar operation when it looked at changing the bus to trolley bus operation in the 1970s.
 In the late 1980s, a study recommended that the Harbourfront line be extended north, partly underground, partly at street level, to the Bloor-Danforth Subway.
 No serious plans are in the books to restore streetcar service, however.
 Tracks remain in place between College and Dundas Streets for short turns and diversions.

 Bay has, to some extent, fallen back into the shadow of Yonge Street.
 When provincial cutbacks in 1996 forced major service reductions, the Bay bus was hard hit.
 Plans to increase service on Bay come up hard against the presence of two high-capacity north-south subway lines scant blocks away.
 It will be some time, if at all, before this situation changes, and Bay reemerges as a major transportation corridor in its own right.

-Bay Image Archive
+Bay and Dupont Image Archive

 - Bromley, John F., TTC ‘28, The Upper Canada Railway Society, Toronto (Ontario), 1979.